How to Audit a WordPress Website

 If you run an online store, make sure the WordPress theme and plugins you use are running smoothly.
 For example, if you’re using WooCommerce, ensure you’re using the latest version and the most useful functions.

-15. Review Your Analytics
+15. (re) Discover Your Analytics Data

 When you audit your WordPress site, take a close look at your analytics and the metrics that are most important to your business.
 You do this easily when you use a Google Analytics plugin.
 Take a look at what’s working and what could use improvement.
 Use this information to make data-driven decisions about improving or upgrading your website.